2025

 Class 34.

-Three vases, three distinct cultivars, three distinct classifications or sub groups,
+Three vases, three distinct cultivars, three distinct classifications or sub groups, three

 blooms per vase (unless pompons or miniatures then five blooms in a vase are